core accessibility principles for modern frameworks

 Why do my Jest tests pass but screen readers don't announce the content?

 Jest only validates the DOM state.
 Ensure the element is visible, not hidden by CSS display: none, and uses valid role or aria-live attributes.
+Most importantly, confirm the region was mounted and empty before the message arrived — a region populated in the same tick it is inserted is often silent.
 Cross-check with actual assistive technology to verify speech output.

 How do I test dynamically injected live regions in SPAs?